-- Remove the head restraints from their fastening on the seat cushion. - Lift the backrest until it correctly engages in the catches. - Once the backrest is locked, pull on the central seat belt or directly on the seat back to check that the backrest has engaged properly in position. - Check that the position lever is in neutral position. - Replace the rear head restraints $\Rightarrow$ page 105. - Lower the cushion and push it backwards below the seat belt buckles. - Press the front part of the cushion downwards.
+- Remove the head restraints from their fastening on the seat cushion. - Lift the backrest until it correctly engages in the catches. - Once the backrest is locked, pull on the central seat belt to check that the backrest has engaged properly in position. - Check that the position lever is in neutral position. - Replace the rear head restraints $\Rightarrow$ page 104. - Lower the cushion and push it backwards below the seat belt buckles. - Press the front part of the cushion downwards.